SaifKbishi/CapsulesAPI_CRUD/README.md

 //In this project,
-//I will implement the CRUD concept while utilizing API features to display data about Bootcamp students.
+//I will utilizing API features to display data about Bootcamp students.
+//and try to implement the CRUD concept (based on free time)
 //the project will include the following abilities:
 //1.
 Filter by any column in the table live (while typing).
 //2.
 Edit and delete rows with the possibility to regret before confirming the deletion.